nikitaeverywhere/webrender/readme.md

 + A result of a custom async JavaScript invocation (`"js"` and `"jsOn"` parameters) is returned in the response as `"result"`.
 + A result of the PDF generation (`"takePdfSnapshot"` parameter) is returned in the response as `"pdfSnapshot"`.

+> [!NOTE]
+> There are utility functions available in the `window` object which can be used in the custom JavaScript code:

+- `async webrender.pendingRequests ({
+    idleTimeout = 2000, resolveBeforeRenderingTimeout = 2000
+  } = {})` - resolves when there are no more pending network requests, but resolveBeforeRenderingTimeout before the global timeout.

 Request body:

 ```js